skdelphix/maskdocs/docs/Getting_Started/Installation_First_Time_Setup.md

   11. Click Finish.
 The installation will begin and the Delphix Engine will be created in the location you specified.

-  12. Jump to “Activating the Masking Service” section below to learn how to activate the masking service now that you have the software installed.
+  12. Jump to “Setting up the Delphix Engine” section below to learn how to activate the masking service now that you have the software installed.